FAQ

 Spiritual directors can be lay, religious, or ordained and work in retreat houses, monasteries, or within parishes as part of their regular duties or in private practice.
 Many spiritual directors work part-time in this ministry and have degrees and training in other disciplines which may or may not be related to ministry, counseling, or religious formation.
 Many now are full-time.

-Other forms of roles from a spiritual director
+Other roles of a spiritual director

 At times, spiritual direction sessions may enter into the other forms of spiritual companionship to assist the directee in finding God’s call in their life.
 Depending upon the circumstance, the (human) spiritual director may accompany the directee in the roles as a spiritual counselor, a companion, a facilitator, a coach, a teacher, a mentor, and always as a holy listener, for it is the Holy Spirit who is the Spiritual Director.